DuranRafid/eMED-DNA/README.md

     3. Give executive permission to the file "software.jar".
       - chmod +x software.jar
     Then you can run the software by double clicking the "software.jar" file.

+C. MAC

+    1. You need to have [brew](https://brew.sh/) installed on your mac.
+    2. The run the following command.
+       - brew update
+       - brew install python-gdcm
+       - brew install libgdcm-tools
+    3. Then you can run the software by double clicking the 'software.jar' file.